tada/pljava-wiki/Prebuilt-packages.md

 # Prebuilt PL/Java distributions

-At present, the PL/Java project is reliant on downstream packagers to produce prebuilt, installable PL/Java jars for various platforms.
+At present, the PL/Java project is reliant on downstream packagers to produce prebuilt, installable PL/Java packages for various platforms.
 The [official PL/Java releases][opljr] are offered in source form and take only a few minutes to build with Apache Maven as described in the [build instructions][bld].